alexpovel/srgn/README.md

           The default is to return the input unchanged (without failure).

-  -j, --join-language-scopes
+  -j, --join-language-queries
-          Join (logical 'OR') multiple language scopes, instead of intersecting them.
+          Join (logical 'OR') multiple language queries, instead of intersecting them.

-          The default when multiple language scopes are given is to intersect their scopes, left to right.
+          The default when multiple language queries are given is to intersect their resulting scopes, left to right.
 For example, `--go func --go strings` will first scope down to `func` bodies, then look for strings only within those.
           This flag instead joins (in the set logic sense) all scopes.
 The example would then scope any `func` bodies, and any strings, anywhere.
-Language scopers can then also be given in any order.
+Queries can then be given in any order.

-          No effect if only a single language scope is given.
-Also does not affect non-language scopers (regex pattern etc.), which always intersect.
+          No effect if only a single query is given.
+Also does not affect queries without a target language (regex pattern etc.), which always intersect.

   -H, --hidden
           Do not ignore hidden files and directories.